-

 Part 1

-Processing subject to the Processor Clauses The data exporter is the Customer The data importer is FingerprintJS The personal data transferred concern the following categories of data subjects:- Users of Customer websites.
+Processing subject to the Processor Clauses Data subjects The personal data transferred concern the following categories of data subjects:- The Customer’s end users who visit the Customer’s sites and services (“End Users”).

-- Personal data contained within Visitor Data (as defined in the Agreement), including information relating to a user’s device, operating system, browser, browser configuration, IP address, and approximate location.
+- Personal data contained within Visitor Data, including information relating to an End User’s device, operating system, browser, browser configuration, IP address, and approximate location, and IDs associated with successful detections of fraud on the Customer’s sites and services.

 Part 2